jimburton/scrabble/chapters/Chapter6.md

 ## Taking a turn as the human player

-The case of the human player taking a turn is more complex, as there are more things to consider.
-First, need to read some input from the user in an `InputT` action.
+When a human player takes a turn there are more things to consider.
+First, we need to read some input from the user in an `InputT` action.
 If they enter an empty line, we keep looping.
 Otherwise, we try to parse the input.